-Our primary data source is Rentrak Corporation, an organization that distributes movies under revenue-sharing and full-line forcing contractual arrangements.
-They also monitor all titles at participating retailers, and facilitate payments between retailers and distributors under the RS and FLF contracts.
-The complete dataset combines information from previous studies (Mortimer 2007 and 2008) with additional information from Rentrak on FLF contracts.
+9Rentrak receives a small cut of the distributors' profits under RS and FLF contracts.
+While it may have a role in persuading distributors to offer RS and FLF contracts, it does not influence stores' choices vious studies (Mortimer 2007 and 2008) with additional information from Rentrak on FLF contracts.
 Over 11,000 retailers used Rentrak between 1998 and 2001, accounting for over half of all retailers in the industry.
 Approximately 4,000 of these are Blockbuster Video and Hollywood Video stores: we do not observe their transactions.
 We observe 7,525 retailers (over 30% of all stores in the industry), ranging in size from single-store locations to a chain with 1,652 locations.
-For each store we observe transaction data between January 1, 1998 and June 30, 2002 and follow 1,025 titles released during this period.
+For each store we observe transaction data between January 1, 1998 and June 30, 2002 and follow 1,025 titles released during this period.10